r4dl/StopThePop/README.md

 </details>
 <br>

-### FAQ
-Please consider 3DGS's FAQ, contained in [their README](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md).
-In addition, several issues are also covered on [3DGS's issues page](https://github.com/graphdeco-inria/gaussian-splatting/issues).
-We will update this FAQ as issues arise.

 ## Interactive Viewers
 Following 3DGS, we provide interactive viewers for our method: remote and real-time.
 Our viewing solutions are based on the [SIBR](https://sibr.gitlabpages.inria.fr/) framework, developed by the GRAPHDECO group for several novel-view synthesis projects.